 Disc disease is classified as:

-These are disc “protrusions” where the annulus bulges out, but the jam of the donut stays within the dough.
+These are disc “protrusions” where the annulus bulges out, but the jam of the doughnut stays within the dough.
 These often have gradual and progressive signs.
 These are compression rather than contusion injuries, and they usually occur over time – i.e. they are “chronic”.
 Signs are often less severe than is the case to type 1 injuries, but because these are chronic injuries, the response to surgery – the recovery of the spinal cord – is often less predictable.

 The neurological signs that we see depend on the level of the injury and how badly the neurological structures are compromised.

-We grade the severity of the signs of disc disease as follows:
+At West Midlands Referrals we've grade the severity of the signs of disc disease as follows:

 - Grade 1/5.
 These are painful but not there are not neurological signs.

 - Grade 2/5.
 These are painful and wobbly, but they are still able to walk in a fashion